BhavdeepSethi/bhavdeepsethi.github.io/_posts/2015-08-16-apache-spark-can-it-be-lupus.markdown

 <br />
 <hr />
 <h3>StackOverflow problems?
 Cut the DAG.</h3>
 <p>If you have long DAG of RDD objects, it needs to be serialized as part of the task creation.
-Serializing this leads to stackoverflow error.
+Serializing this leads to stack overflow error.
 It's generally common with algorithms where you perform iterations on the same RDD (eg. ALS).
-To fix these errors, you need to enable checkpointing (sparkContext.setCheckpointDir) and do a rdd.count() to cut the DAG.
+To fix these errors, you need to enable check-pointing (sparkContext.setCheckpointDir) and do a rdd.count() to cut the DAG.
 </p>
 <br />
 <hr />